2017 - now Chair of IEEE P7003 working group to develop Standard for Algorithmic Bias Considerations

 2009 Contribution to MSc in Cognitive and Computational Neuroscience teaching, two one-hour lectures on Internal models in Motor Control as part of the "Current Issues in Systems Neuroscience" module, University of Sheffield, Psychology department, Sheffield, UK

 2008 Barcelona Cognition, Brain and Technology summer school tutorial on "Internal Models in Motor Control", Barcelona, Spain

 2003 Informal introductory course on modeling methods for PhD students and staff of the lab at INSERM Unite 534, Lyon, France

 1999 - 2000 Teaching Assistant for General Linear Signal Processing course (ALSV), Physics department, Utrecht University, Utrecht, the Netherlands

 1999 - 2000 Teaching Assistant for Digital Image Processing course (BEEL), Physics department, Utrecht University, Utrecht, the Netherlands Student (co-)supervision

-The CaSMa project is an ESRC funded project at the Horizon Digital Economy Research hub of the University of Nottingham, UK.
-The aim of the project is to develop facilities and approaches that are sensitive to the personal nature of human (social media) data and promote responsible innovation in the capture, analysis and use of human data for understanding the ways people use social media and what this means for individuals and society and understanding social phenomena and events expressed in social media by drawing upon social media as a critical, and timely, source of information.
+The CaSMa project was an ESRC funded project at the Horizon Digital Economy Research hub of the University of Nottingham, UK.
+The aim of the project was to develop facilities and approaches that are sensitive to the personal nature of human (social media) data and promote responsible innovation in the capture, analysis and use of human data for understanding the ways people use social media and what this means for individuals and society and understanding social phenomena and events expressed in social media by drawing upon social media as a critical, and timely, source of information.